ylashin/HadoopPD/readme/spark-streaming-part4.md

     ![Hashtags](../images/spark-streaming-04-hashtags.png)

-5. Configure the tile as below and click Next
+5. Configure the tile as below and click Next.
+In my final report I switched to column chart not bar chart but this is a minor visual difference.

     ![bar-chart](../images/spark-streaming-04-.bar--chart.png)

 6. In the next step, give the tile a title and click Apply.
-It will be jsut an empty tile as below until we push some data.
+It will be just an empty tile as below until we push some data.
    We can also resize the tile a bit as it will probably show a handful of hashtags.

     ![empty-tile](../images/spark-streaming-04-empty-tile.png)